Consensys/linea-ens/README.md

 ### linea-ens-resolver

-The linea-ens-resolver contract that is built on top of [linea-state-verifier](./packages/packages/linea-state-verifier) and verify Linea ENS data (domain names, metadata etc).
+The linea-ens-resolver contract intented to be deployed on L1 that is built on top of [linea-state-verifier](./packages/packages/linea-state-verifier) and verifies Linea ENS data (domain names, metadata etc).

 More documentation available in [linea-ens-resolver/README.md](./packages/linea-ens-resolver/README.md)

 ### linea-ens-contracts

-The linea-ens-contracts contracts intented to be deployed on L2 (Linea) stores and returns the data necessary to resolve an domain name and more data related to ENS.
+The linea-ens-contracts contracts intented to be deployed on L2 (Linea) stores and returns the data necessary to resolve a domain name and more data related to ENS.

 More documentation available in [linea-ens-contracts/README.md](./packages/linea-ens-contracts/README.md)